aquasecurity/kube-hunter/docs/index.md

 ## Documentation for vulnerabilities

-For information about a specific vulnerability reported by kube-hunter, enter it's 'VID' (e.g. KHV004) in the search box to the left, to get to the vulnerability article.
+For information about a specific vulnerability reported by kube-hunter, enter its 'VID' (e.g. KHV004) in the search box to the left, to get to the vulnerability article.

 ## Getting started